aspose-cells/Aspose-Cells-Tutorials/cells/turkish/net/excel-page-setup/get-page-dimensions/_index.md

 ## Adım 4: Diğer Kağıt Boyutları İçin Tekrarlayın

 Bu işlemi A3, A4 ve Letter gibi diğer kağıt boyutları için tekrarlamak isteyeceksiniz.
-Bunu şu şekilde yapabilirsiniz:
+Bunu nasıl yapabileceğiniz aşağıda açıklanmıştır:

 A3 için: